Wreath Macdonald polynomials as eigenstates: Bosons

-In Section \ref{Combi}, we will want to arrange the $m_i(\lambda)$ `abacus style': one over the other in decreasing order starting from $i=\ell-1$.
+In Section \ref{Combi}, we will arrange the quotient diagrams $\{m_i(\lambda)\}$ `abacus style': one over the other in decreasing order starting from $i=\ell-1$.
 We show this in Figure \ref{fig:AbacusEx} for $(4,4,2)$ and $\ell=3$.

-Notice that we position the diagrams so that the corresponding indices are vertically aligned.
+Notice that we position the diagrams so that the corresponding solid lines are vertically aligned.

-To obtain the $\ell$-core of $\lambda$, we revert each $m_i(\lambda)$ to the vacuum diagram corresponding to the shifted central line and then make the corresponding changes to $m(\lambda)$.
-In the example of $(4,4,2)$ and $\ell=3$, we only need to change 2 to white and -4 to black.
+To obtain $\core(\lambda)$, we revert each $m_i(\lambda)$ to the vacuum diagram corresponding to the shifted central line and then make the corresponding changes to $m(\lambda)$.
+In the example of $\lambda=(4,4,2)$ and $\ell=3$, we only need to change 2 to white and -4 to black.
 This is shown in Figure \ref{fig:MayaCore}.